UDOOboard/X86II-Docs/docs/10_Serial_Libraries/index.md

     cd serial_libraries_examples
     git checkout udoo-x86

-<span class="label label-warning">Heads up!</span> Make sure the user has the proper permission to read and write from the Arduino&trade; 101 serial device (`/dev/ttyACM0` by default)
+<span class="label label-warning">Heads up!</span> Make sure the user has the proper permission to read and write from the Arduino&trade; Leonardo serial device (`/dev/ttyACM0` by default)

-Each program is meant to be executed while the matching Arduino Sketch is running on Arduino&trade; 101 Intel&reg; Curie&trade;.
+Each program is meant to be executed while the matching Arduino Sketch is running on Arduino&trade; Leonardo ATmega32U4.

 Program the Arduino&trade; embedded with the sketch named `arduino_serial_example.ino` before run these examples: